kivy/pyjnius/docs/source/api.rst

 .. function:: autoclass(name)

-    Return a :class:`JavaClass` that represent the class passed from `name`.
+    Return a :class:`JavaClass` that represents the class passed from `name`.
-    The name must be written in the format: `a.b.c`, not `a/b/c`.
+    The name must be written in the format `a.b.c`, not `a/b/c`.

     >>> from jnius import autoclass
     >>> autoclass('java.lang.System')